chr5tphr/zennit/docs/source/how-to/visualize-results.rst

     img.show()

-:py:class:`~zennit.cmap.LazyColorMapCache` stores the specified source code for each key, and if accesed with `cmaps[key]`, it will either compile the :py:class:`~zennit.cmap.ColorMap`, cache it if it has not been accessed before and return it, or it will return the previously cached :py:class:`~zennit.cmap.ColorMap`.
+:py:class:`~zennit.cmap.LazyColorMapCache` stores the specified source code for each key, and if accessed with `cmaps[key]`, it will either compile the :py:class:`~zennit.cmap.ColorMap`, cache it if it has not been accessed before and return it, or it will return the previously cached :py:class:`~zennit.cmap.ColorMap`.